RevoU-FSSE-2/week-6-Shoqriz/README.md

      ![Docker](Asset%20Image/Docker%20V.png)
 ### Dockerizing Node Js App
-  1. `package.json` is a vital metadata file in Node.js projects.
+  1. creat `package.sjon`,`package.json` is a vital metadata file in Node.js projects.
 It contains key information about the app, such as its name, version, description, and dependencies.
 Think of it as a brief project description and setup.
      Key details in `package.json` include:
      - `"name"`: The unique project name, used for identification.
      - `"version"`: The project's version number for tracking changes.
      - `"description"`: A short summary of the project's purpose.
      - `"dependencies"`: A list of external libraries/modules needed to run the app.

-- `"devDependencies"`: Similar to "dependencies" but for development-only dependencies.

      - `"scripts"`: Custom scripts executable using npm (e.g., "start" to run the app, "test" for testing).
      - `"author"`: The name of the project's creator.

-- `"license"`: The distribution license for the project.

      `package.json` streamlines dependency management, ensuring easy collaboration and consistency among developers.